planetarysoftware/ISIS_TC/README.md

 technical side of the foundation to the ASC Management Team.

 TSC members can nominate new members at any time.
-Candidates for membership tend to be people who have a competancy for community management and a high tolerance and patience for process minutiae as the TSC delegates most of its responsibilities to other projects and working groups.
+Candidates for membership tend to be people who have a competency for community management and a high tolerance and patience for process minutiae as the TSC delegates most of its responsibilities to other projects and working groups.